MicrosoftDocs/common-data-model-and-service/entity-reference/cds-sdk-azure-functions-get-started.md

 1. Open the registered app:
     1. Search for your newly registered app by name.
     1. Click on it after finding it in the list of applications.
-    1. Record configuration value **Application ID** for upcoming steps.
+    1. Record configuration value **Function application ID** for upcoming steps.
 1. Get the application secret:
     1. Click on **Keys** to open a new pane.
     1. Add a new **Key description** like "key", set the **Duration** to "Never expires" and click **Save**.
-    1. Record configuration value for the **Application secret** by copying and pasting contents of the "Value" cell.
+    1. Record configuration value for the **Function application secret** by copying and pasting contents of the **Value** cell.
 1. Setup **Required permissions** for connecting to the Common Data Service:
     1. Click on **Required permissions** to open a new pane.
     1. Click on **Add**.